 Boondockers Welcome has a 5-night maximum stay at any one host.
 And then they do not want you to return to that host for 90 days.

-If you want to stay in one area for more than 5 nights, you will have to stay either at several hosts or split your time between a Boondockers Welcome site and other RVing campground options.
+If you want to stay in one area for more than five nights, you will have to stay either at several hosts or split your time between a Boondockers Welcome site and other RVing campground options.

 9. Can I Get Hookups Through Boondockers Welcome?